Eschewing the Cliche

 Interviewed in Cinema magazine in 1963, Alfred Hitchcock explains how he escaped from cliche in North by Northwest.
 "You remember that sequence?
 Well this has very careful design because I designed it purely to avoid the clich.
 Now in movies, or in films if we want to call them by a more dignified name, or motion pictures to go a little farther: the clich of the man being put on the spot is usually a place of assignation and it takes the form of a figure under a street lamp at the corner of the street with the rain-washed cobbles shining in the night ... maybe a cut to a blind being pulled aside, and a face looking out."
 Hitchcock adds, "anyway this is the clich atmosphere in which you put a man who has been deliberately placed in danger.
 Somebody is going to come along and bump him off.
 In the gangster films they went by in a black limousine that went da da da da da da with a gun and the guy fell down."
 Instead, Hitchcock sets a similar scene in a completely different context.
 "And from that point on you have a man trying to find cover.
 There is no cover until he gets into the cornfield.
 Now, you do in the design a very important thing.
 You smoke him out with the very instrument that you're using, a crop duster.
 Theory being, don't have a crop duster without your using it, otherwise you could have any airplane.
 So the dusting of the crop, the dust rather from the crop duster, smokes him out of the cornfield and he dashes in front of the truck desperately and the plane makes a last dive, mis-times it."
 And so on.

-Our claim is that many a great filmmaker not only, if very importantly, eschews the cliche, but in the process of doing so seems to get closer to the problem that the cliche has covered up.
+Our claim is that many a great filmmaker not only, if very importantly, eschews the cliche; the director in the process of doing so seems to get closer to the problem that the cliche has covered up.
 He or she finds something to say by the way they have chosen to show something.
 In an early scene in Sam Peckinpah's Pat Garrett and Billy the Kid, the director shows us the two title characters sitting in a bar as Pat tells Billy that he has to leave town.
-In a narrow long shot, Peckinpah shows us a mainly empty bar as Pat and Billy sit down while Peckinpah could have focused exclusively on a shot/counter shot conveying the necessary information.
+In a narrow long shot, Peckinpah shows us a mainly empty bar as Pat and Billy take a seat.
 Former outlaw Pat has become town sheriff and now wants the still rebellious Billy to exit the county.
-Instead, Peckinpah offers numerous other shots that convey a tension far greater than a conventional shot/counter sequence would usually demand.
+While Peckinpah could have focused exclusively on a shot/counter shot conveying the necessary information, instead, Peckinpah offers numerous other shots that convey a tension far greater than a conventional shot/counter sequence would usually demand.
 It isn't only that the film cuts back and forth between Pat and Billy at oblique angles rather than a typical thirty-degree shot/counter shot, it is also that he cuts back to an establishing shot from behind Billy's back a series of times as the bar starts to fill up with Billy's cohorts.
 At the end of the sequence after Pat Garrett leaves the bar, one of them says, "why don't you kill him?"
 Billy replies, "Why?...he's my friend."
 Friendship was never really a pressing issue for Hitchcock and its occasional manifestation suggests manipulation rather than loyalty most clearly in Strangers on a Train where we have what becomes a friendship of convenience.
 But it was a theme Peckinpah returned to frequently, most obviously in his two finest films, Pat Garrett and Billy the Kid and The Wild Bunch, and the difficulties involved when loyalty in friendship collides with times changing: when one figure remains an outlaw and the other becomes the law.
 In Pat Garrett and Billy the Kid, Peckinpah takes a potentially typical shot/counter shot scene about two characters with a different point of view, and turns it into a complex formal focus that in the process gets closer to a first principle.
 A simple dispute simply filmed would have brought out the typical tension of a failing friendship, but Peckinpah's editing usually brought to an exchange a tension beyond it.
 Whatever the violence in the scene there was also the violence of the form.
 In this sequence from Pat Garrett and Billy the Kid it might not be the violence we see in the preceding sequence, where the director crosscuts from hens getting shot by the outlaws in 1881 and Garrett getting assassinated in 1909, but it offers a low key paranoiac tension the editing chiefly elicits.
 As Peckinpah cuts back to establishing shots showing us the room filling up, they function not just as filmic information but as shots that jar us out of the exchange and allow the tension to exist somewhere beyond the immediate characters.

 Martin Scorsese is a very different filmmaker from Peckinpah in many ways, much more urban and contemporary and hence why he is much more drawn to the gangster film than the western.
 But what they both share is the notion of friendship: Mean Streets, Good Fellas and Casino are all gangster films that play up the camaraderie even as Scorsese works very hard to indicate that, unlike in Peckinpah's work, friendship isn't much of a first principle.
 But what interests us chiefly is eschewing the cliche; how Scorsese takes a scene just as Hitchcock proposes, and turns it into something original, while at the same time also 'saying something' in the process of doing so.
 In several scenes in Casino, Scorsese provides extensive exposition but in a manner that we might call intensified exposition, taking into account David Bordwell's always useful term intensified continuity to describe the pace and speed of contemporary American films in The Way Hollywood Tells It.
 When a fine writer and director, Alexander Mckendrick discusses exposition well in On Directing he reckons: "a technical problem for beginning writers is "how to 'feed' the protagonist neatly, economically and through action.
 As explained talk for the sake of talk (because the writer needs to convey certain pieces of information to the audience) is the antithesis of drama..."
 Thus the question becomes how to offer necessary information while keeping things dramatic.
 McKendrick talks here of subsidiary characters who can carry the expository weight and we can see how this could have worked in Casino.
 Here we need to know the workings of the titular environment and could have had a new employee, nervous and a bit slow to pick up the details, getting them explained to him by a senior colleague.
 But Scorsese doesn't fall into what can now seem like a cliche, but instead risks the undramatic altogether by relying on voice-over.
 In a film that possesses two narrators (`Ace and Nicky) Ace explains the workings of the venue and the complex surveillance system at play.
 As he says the players are looking to beat the casino, "the dealers are watching the players, the box men are watching the dealers, the floor men are watching the box men, the pit bosses are watching the floor men, the shift bosses are watching the pit bosses, the casino manager is watching the shift bosses, I'm watching the casino manager and the eye in the sky [the CCTV] is watching us all."
 Throughout this short sequence, Scorsese is constantly moving the camera and cutting between the various characters and then away to the mirror ball, in which the camera hides, and to the surveillance TVs upstairs.